 If the situation occurs where a conviction is pending or being investigated, the College may well need to take action to safeguard the individual and the College in the short/medium term.
 This can include precautionary suspension, restricting duties, moving the individual's base etc. We will ensure that the people who are aware of the situation are as few as possible.
-They are likely to include the Principal/Chief Executive, Assistant Principal - Student Engagement (Safeguarding lead), Assistant Principal - People Engagement.
+They are likely to include the Principal/Chief Executive and the Deputy Principal (Safeguarding lead).
 We will take into consideration whether we need to take advice from the LADO (Local Authority Designated Officer) or the police.
 We will ensure that as few people as possible within the College are fully aware of the situation as we understand that not all investigations will lead to convictions/cautions.
 We will ensure that the individual is kept informed of our actions and where possible, we will agree what communications are appropriate.